News / Analysis

 EPS is expected to come in at $5.14 – nearly in line with the previous quarter’s $5.25, on revenues of $5.69bn – down 3% QoQ.

-ANZ shares are up 1.85% this morning after the group announced the sale of its NZ-based asset financing service to Japan’s Shinsei Bank.
+ANZ shares are up 1.85% this morning after the group announced the sale of its NZ-based A stock, commodity, currency, index or any other entity one may trade or invest in. financing service to Japan’s Shinsei Bank.

 Snapchat is down a tenth after announcing it would no longer promote Pres.
-Trump’s account, while HSBC is up 4.42% after announcing it will support China’s security laws in Hong Kong.
+Trump’s account, while HSBC is up 4.42% after announcing it will The price level that traders believe represents the lowest value an asset can reach.
+At this point, ...
+China’s A documented and tradeable asset -mainly stocks and bonds, but also documented derivatives. laws in Hong Kong.

 The Hong Kong Shanghai Banking Corp began its life as a repository for opium traders in the 19th century and has since been repeatedly accused of money laundering for organized crime and terror organizations, breaching benchmark regulations, tax avoidance end even funding terror.
 Cathay Pacific, which supports the protesters is up 3%.